-- The ACA aims to expand health coverage through a series of provisions (generally effective 1/1/2014): - Individual mandate: Mandates all Americans, with some exceptions, to maintain a minimum level of health coverage or face a tax. - Insurance Exchanges: Creates health insurance Exchanges and provides Premium Tax Credits (PTCs) to assist eligible individuals with the purchase of coverage. - Medicaid expansion: Allows states to expand Medicaid up to 138% of federal poverty level. - Employer mandate: Mandates employers with 50 or more full-time equivalents to offer coverage to full-time employees and their dependents or pay taxes if an employee obtains Exchange coverage and a PTC.
-(Effective as of 2015)
+- The ACA aims to expand health coverage through a series of provisions: - Individual mandate: Mandates all Americans, with some exceptions, to maintain a minimum level of health coverage or face a tax. - Insurance Exchanges: Creates health insurance Exchanges and provides Premium Tax Credits (PTCs) to assist eligible individuals with the purchase of coverage. - Medicaid expansion: Allows states to expand Medicaid up to 138% of federal poverty level. - Employer mandate: Mandates employers with 50 or more full-time equivalents to offer coverage to full-time employees and their dependents or pay taxes if an employee obtains Exchange coverage and a PTC.

-AFFORDABLE CARE ACT - BUSINESS FEES, TAXES & REPORTING
+AFFORDABLE CARE ACT (ACA) - BUSINESS FEES, TAXES & REPORTING